 3. Have respectful conversation as a friend:

-- Talk to your teen as you would speak to a pal.
-You have been through teenage years too!
+- You have been through teenage years too!
 Think how teens would think and put yourself in their shoes for a while.
 It will help you use the right words, phrases, and sentences.

 - Cut down authoritarian phrases (“I am your dad, and I know better so listen.”), instead use relaxed sentences (“Hey buddy, I am your dad and know a thing or two more.
 Let’s have a chat”).

 - A combination of nonchalant languageiXCommunicating in a way that shows you are relaxed and not worried or frightened about something. and calm tone can help soften the rebellious teen.

 4. Explain your intentions:

 - Your teen will not understand and continue to show resistance towards your rules unless you tell them the reason behind them.
 For instance, if you forbid your teen from attending late night parties, then tell them that you do so because you fear such parties could be places for illicit activities like underage drinking and smoking, and narcotics use.